cmsc240-f23/cmsc240-f23.github.io/project.md

 This project presents an opportunity for teams to creatively explore web service development, leveraging the power of C++ and Crow, while also emphasizing the importance of design, testing, and documentation in software development.

+## Instructions

+1. Complete all of the work in a Group GitHub repository: [https://classroom.github.com/a/klIieHru](https://classroom.github.com/a/klIieHru)
+2. __Name your group using a combination of the first names of the group members.__

 ## Team Formation

 #### Team Size: